Magneet/Horizon_Rest_API_Python/vmware_horizon.md

         Requires a List of Machine Ids representing the machines to be taken out of maintenance mode.
         Available for Horizon 8 2006 and later.

+    `new_application_icon(self, data: str, height: str, width: str) ‑> dict` :   Creates an application icon.

+        Requires data, width and height as string
+        Data needs to be Base64 encoded binary data of the image Available for Horizon 8 2103 and later.

     `new_application_pool(self, application_pool_data: dict)`
     :   Creates an application pool.